5yn7hW4v3/5yn7hW4v3/README.md

 - 👀 I'm interested in marketing analytics and consumer behavior
 - 🎓 I'm currently in a student @ Oklahoma State University | M.S Management Information Systems
 - 🌱 I'm currently taking:
-  - ~~Descriptive Business Analytics~~
+  - Scripting Essentials
-  - Programming for Data Science and Analytics
+  - Programming for Data Science and Analytics II

 <!---
 rjhefley/rjhefley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.